gollgot/MOB1-Books-Cordova/README.md

 ### Installation
 *All the command will be execute on the project folder*

-First, you have to install [Node.js](https://nodejs.org), don't forget to add Node on your system PATH.
-After that, you can install Cordova with this command : `npm install -g Cordova`.
+First, you have to install [Node.js](https://nodejs.org), don't forget to add Node on your system PATH if is not already set.
+After that, you can install Cordova with this command : `npm install -g cordova`.

-Then you can run this command : `npm install`, to install all dependencies require for the project.
-It will be download all dependencies define on the package.json file.
+Then you can run this command : `npm install`, to install all dependencies which define in the package.json file.

 ### Platforms
 The app is guarrantee with the google chrome browser and android >= Android 4.1 Jelly Bean (API 16).
 You don't have any platforms on your project yet.
 So you have to add anything you want between the two.